Taken at the Studio of Napoleon Sarony.

 This is the photograph used as the cover to Richard Ellmann’s notable biography Oscar Wilde (1997).

-Wilde wrote: “The large hat of the last century was sensible and useful, and nothing is more graceful in the world than a broad-brimmed hat…” The style is similar to the US “wide-awake” hat.
+Wilde wrote: “The large hat of the last century was sensible and useful, and nothing is more graceful in the world than a broad-brimmed hat…” Similar to the US “wide-awake” hat.

-Wilde thought garments should be hung from the shoulders, their natural support as opposed to tight waists, and that capes afforded the oblique line that conveys the impression of dignity and freedom.
+Wilde thought garments should be hung from the shoulders, their natural support (not tight waists), and that capes afforded the oblique line that conveys the impression of dignity and freedom.

 Wilde wrote: “We have lost the art of draping the human form and the cloak is the simplest and most beautiful drapery ever devised.'

-The first of three known photographs taken in the late Summer of 1883 when Wilde revisited America.
+The first of three known photographs from late Summer of 1883 when Wilde revisited America.
 He had his hair cut short in the Spring of that year in Paris in homage to a bust of Nero in the Louvre.

-The second of three known photographs taken in the late Summer of 1883 when Wilde revisited America.
+The second of three known photographs from late Summer of 1883 when Wilde revisited America.
 He had his hair cut short in the Spring of that year in Paris.

 See Nero below.

-The third of three known photographs taken in the late Summer of 1883 when Wilde revisited America.
+The third of three known photographs from late Summer of 1883 when Wilde revisited America.
 He had his hair cut short in the Spring of that year in Paris, and here he is in Summer attire.

 This is the book Wilde holds in several photographs.
 It is is his self-published Poems (1881).